LonellaSvalstedt/Lonella.github.io/_posts/2022-05-8-drone-mapping.markdown

 ---
 layout: post
-title:  "Point clouds and drones"
+title:  "Point clouds and drones: Part one"
 date:   2022-05-9 13:00:00 +0200
 categories: drone mapping
 published: true
 ---

-During the spring of 2022, I was part of a team working on a system for mapping a room using a drone.
+During the first half of spring of 2022, I was part of a team working on a system for mapping a room using a drone.
 This was a project I was part of in the course M7012E at Luleå University of Technology.

 <iframe style="display: block; margin-left: auto; margin-right: auto;" class = "youtube-video" width="560" height="315" src="https://www.youtube.com/embed/hKLTdr7tsGw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>